 Austin Nursing Home Abuse Attorneys

-Working to Secure Justice & a Fair Recovery for You or Your Loved One
+Working to Secure Justice & Fair Compensation for You or Your Loved One in Texas

 As of March 2015, there were nearly 1.4 million nursing home residents spread out across 15,600 certified homes throughout the country.
 Most provide quality care for the residents and employ competent nurses, doctors, and caretakers.
 However, there are some homes that make life worse for their residents, whether through unintentional incompetence, purposeful negligence, or outright abuse.